With Your help

 I cannot even

 Peter E. Abresch

 Photo By Roswita Case

 What do I tell you?

-I was brought up on Staten Island, New York City, went to highschool in Texas, quitting at seventeen and only going back a number of years later, when I realized how dumb I was, to finish high school at night in New York, and on to college at Texas Western University, now called UTEP, in El Paso.
+I was brought up on Staten Island, New York City, went to high school in Texas, quitting at seventeen and only going back a number of years later--when I realized how dumb I was--to finish high school at night in New York, and on to college at Texas Western University, now called UTEP, in El Paso.

-Writing success has come to me later in life, with the publishing of my first novel, BLOODY BONSAI, and now that I realize all the work I have to do to publicizing these things, I'm wondering why I wanted it so badly.
-Of course, it beats the alternative.
+Writing success has come to me later in life, with the publishing of my first novel, BLOODY BONSAI, and now that I realize all the work I have to do in publicizing the things–I'm not very good at publicity--I'm wondering why I wanted it so badly.
+It still beats the alternative.

 I'm still not a NYT bestseller.
 I'm still not a millionaire.
 Nor do I rule the universe, but my Father does.

 My success as an author is absolutely dependent on your Word-Of-Mouth recommendations.
 The Elderhostel mysteries so far have been published by a small presses with limited resources.
 Ditto the likes of me, one who has mellowed into fine wine.
 Okay, okay, the mellowed-into-fine-wine bit might be over the top, but it beats saying one who has advanced to old geezerdom.

 If you like the James P. Dandy Elderhostel Mysteries, may I ask you to join my WOM Publicity Company by touting this series to your all your friends, enemies, acquaintances, neighbors, and relatives.
 All of these things will ensure that grouchy old James P. Dandy and sweet Dodee Swisher continue to venture forth on Elderhostels where, no doubt, they will find a delicious murder or two.